-- Authorizes \$25 billion for the activities of the National Nuclear Security Administration (NNSA). - Authorizes \$7 billion for the Department of Energy's (DOE) defense environmental cleanup activities. - Authorizes \$1.1 billion for the DOE's other defense activities. - Authorizes \$150 million for the DOE's nuclear energy activities. - Directs a report on NNSA construction project costs and schedule performance. - Directs a report on the NNSA's integration of nuclear modernization programs and projects.
+- Authorizes \$24.9 billion for the activities of the National Nuclear Security Administration (NNSA). - Authorizes \$7 billion for the Department of Energy's (DOE) defense environmental cleanup activities. - Authorizes \$1.1 billion for the DOE's other defense activities. - Authorizes \$150 million for the DOE's nuclear energy activities.